Fred Schmidt: 1964 Tokyo Olympics

-At the 1964 Summer Olympics in Tokyo, Japan, he received a gold medal by swimming the butterfly leg for the winning U.S. team in the 4×100-meter medley relay, setting a new world record of 3:58.4 with teammates Thompson Mann (backstroke), Bill Craig (breaststroke), and Steve Clark (freestyle).
-He also received a bronze medal for his third-place finish in the 200-meter butterfly, clocking a time of 2:09.3.
+At the 1964 Summer Olympics in Tokyo, Japan under head Olympic Coach James Counsilman, Schmidt received a gold medal by swimming the butterfly leg for the winning U.S. team in the 4×100-meter medley relay, setting a new world record of 3:58.4 with teammates Thompson Mann (backstroke), Bill Craig (breaststroke), and Steve Clark (freestyle).
+The relay team from Germany won the silver medal with a time of 4:01.6, and the Australian team took the bronze with a combined time of 4:02.3.

+Schmidt also received a bronze medal for his third-place finish in the 200-meter butterfly, clocking a time of 2:09.3.
+Favorites Kevin Barry of Australia took the gold with a time of 2:06.6, and Carl Robie of the US team took the silver medal with a time of 2:07.5.

-Schmidt held the world record in 100-meter butterfly (58.6 seconds) from August 20, 1961 to April 24, 1962.
+Schmidt held the world record in 100-meter butterfly of 58.6 seconds from August 20, 1961 to April 24, 1962.